Backtalk: Times readers sound off on Seahawks, Mariners, Huskies

 Angie Mentink

 Angie does a great job on ROOT Sports (Larry Stone: “After scary year with cancer, Angie Mentink savors daily drumbeat of baseball”).
 She is to be congratulated on the class and dignity she has shown through this all.
 Good on her husband for being so so supportive, too.
-Such a hard day to day grind to go through both physical and mental.
-My wife is a 5-year survivor of cancer and it’s something to be proud of.
+Such a hard day-to-day grind to go through both physically and mentally.
+My wife is a 5-year survivor of cancer, and it’s something to be proud of.

 Purp (online comment)